NobidoNs/CustomAI/README.md

    run dependencies.bat
    or
-   pip install -r requirements.txt for linux: sudo apt install ffmpeg for mac install portaudio
+   pip install -r requirements.txt additionally for linux: sudo apt install ffmpeg additionally for mac install portaudio
+3. Calibration:
+   run ambient.bat
+   or
+   run ambient.py
+   DO NOT make any SOUNDS for 5 seconds
-3. Run Jarvis.bat or start.py file.
+4. Run Jarvis.bat or start.py file.
-4. (optional) open output.md file for use text mode (--help).
+5. (optional) open output.md file for use text mode (--help).

 ## Example to use